emqx/emqx-docs/en_US/faq/faq.md

-## What's an mqueue?
+## What's a mqueue?
 How to configure mqueues in EMQX?

 **Tags:** [*Message Queue*](tags.md#message-queue)

-An mqueue is a message queue that store messages for a session.
+A mqueue is a message queue that store messages for a session.
 If the clean session flag is set to false in the MQTT connect packet, then EMQX would maintain the session for the client even when the client has been disconnected from EMQX.
 Then the session would receive messages from the subscribed topic and store these messages into the sessions mqueue.
 And when the client is online again, these messages would be delivered to the client instantly.
 Because of low priority of QOS 0 message in mqtt protocol, EMQX do not save QOS 0 message in the mqueue.
 However, this behavior can be overriden by setting `zone.$name.mqueue_store_qos0 = true` in `emqx.conf`.
 With the `zone.$name.mqueue_store_qos0 = true`, even a QOS 0 mesage would been saved in the mqueue.
 The maximum size of the mqueue can be configured with the setting `zone.external.max_mqueue_len`.
 Notice that the mqueue is stored in memory, so please do not set the mqueue length to 0 (0 means there is no limit for mqueue), otherwise the system would risk running out of memory.